IGU Urban Commission ANNUAL CONFERENCE - Beirut, August 23-27, 2021

 Conference dates: 23rd – 25th August 2021 + 2 days of field trips

-Deadline for abstracts submission: 31st of January 2021
+Deadline for abstracts submission: extended to 2nd of March 2021

 Registration and payment: